razod/bloggo/README.md

 # Bloggo
-An open source blogging web-app built on Node.js and TypeScript!
+An open source blogging boilerplate web-app built on Node.js and TypeScript!

 ## Cloning
 Want to create your own blog?
 Well, thats exactly why this is open source here on GitHub!
 All you have to do is clone this page: